 What Is Faith-Based Drug Rehab?

 Some treatment facilities approach addiction recovery through the lens of spirituality.
 This treatment philosophy views addiction as a deep-seated attempt to compensate for some sort of internal emptiness.
-By helping a recovering addict find inner strength through the treatment process, faith-based rehab facilities hope to fortify their path to sobriety.
+By helping a person in recovery find inner strength through the treatment process, faith-based rehab facilities hope to fortify their path to sobriety.

-Many drug rehab programs will allow time for you to do several things:
+Many drug rehab programs will allow time for clients to do several things:

 - Meditation – Certain meditation modalities help calm nerves and strengthen intent before engaging in a treatment program — by understanding the gravity of their disease and the freedom recovery would bring

-- Reflection – Over the course of their rehab, participants are encouraged to reflect and take inventory of the things they’ve learned, milestones they’ve reached and habits they’ve broken
+- Reflection – Over the course of their treatment program, participants are encouraged to reflect and take inventory of the things they’ve learned, milestones they’ve reached and habits they’ve broken

 - Mindfulness – At the onset of a new day or a new program, individuals are encouraged to set achievable goals, remain in a state of calm and think positively about what new challenges lie ahead in recovery

 Opinions surrounding faith-based addiction recovery differ widely depending on who you ask.
-But according to a 2001 study titled “So Help Me God,” teens who don’t attend religious services are twice as likely to drink alcohol, more than 3 times as likely to smoke marijuana and more than 4 times as likely to experiment with illicit drugs.
+But according to a 2001 study titled “So Help Me God,” adults and teens who attended religious services weekly were far less likely to drink, smoke or experiment with illicit drugs.
 Additionally, a 2013 study by the University of Pennsylvania showed that individuals with pre-existing spiritual faith respond better to faith-based rehab — especially minorities.

 Faith-Based Recovery Programs

 In some cases, in addition to tradition rehab programs, spiritual principles may reorient your recovery around personalized goals and milestones.
 If you graduate from a traditional rehab program, faith-based aftercare options could be a great way to stay proactive in your sobriety and meet others dealing with similar problems.
-Doctors don’t recommend support groups — whether spiritual or secular (or spiritually neutral) — as a standalone alternative to an individualized treatment with a trained staff.
-Instead, these programs are usually encouraged as a supplement to traditional rehab and maintain continuing support.
+Support groups — whether spiritual or secular (or spiritually neutral) — are usually encouraged as a supplement to traditional rehab and maintain continuing support.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) also recognizes more than 800 faith-based community initiatives, or FBCIs, demonstrating the effectiveness of these types of programs.